Sarah-Marion/sovereign-osint-toolkit/docs/ethical_framework.md

-# SGR-OSINT: Decolonial Intelligence Framework

-# The SGR-OSINT Manifesto
+# The Sovereign OSINT Toolkit Manifesto
 ## Ethical OSINT in a Colonial Data Economy
 ### By Sarah Marion